How do you choose dog crates?

 On this page, I’ll describe and illustrate each type and their uses.
 I’ll also discuss selecting the right size for your dog.
 There’s a section on dog beds to use inside crates, and finally instructions for sewing a cloth cover for any rectangular crate.

-Don’t miss my page that tells you how (and whether) to use crates: crate-training.html.
-Alternatives to crate training are also given there, including a discussion of exercise pens, which can be used like crates in some ways.
+Don’t miss my page that tells you how to do crate training for puppies and dogs.
+Alternatives to crate training are also given there, including a discussion of ex pens, which can be used like crates in some ways.
 They aren’t as secure, though.

 Wire dog crates are often used at home and in vehicles.
 They provide the best ventilation, so they are the best choice in warm weather, especially for breeds that might overheat.